-Statistics show that the average U.S. driver travels approximately 220 miles each week, almost 12,000 miles per year.
-In order to experience mobility in a comfortable and cost-efficient manner, the components of a vehicle are expected to run quietly, without vibration, consume as little fuel as possible and require as little maintenance as possible. iglide® automotive bearings are not only 80% lighter than their metal counterparts, but they are designed to be vibration damping and suitable for electrophoretic painting processes (e-coating), dry-running (no external lubricant required) and have proven to be unaffected by aqueous or acidic corrosion.
+Statistics show that the average U.S. driver travels approximately 220 miles each week—almost 12,000 miles per year.
+In order to experience mobility within a comfortable and cost-efficient manner, the components of a vehicle are expected to run quietly, without vibration, consume as little fuel as possible and require as little maintenance as possible. iglide® automotive bearings are not only 80% lighter than their metal counterparts, but they are designed to be vibration damping and suitable for electrophoretic painting processes (e-coating).
+They are also dry-running (no external lubricant required) and have proven to be unaffected by aqueous or acidic corrosion.

 igus® offers a wide variety of iglide® standard automotive bearings from stock, but also offers various custom solutions.
-Prototypes are typically produced from polymer bar stock, a 3D-printed mold, made of either plastics or aluminum, or standard hardened steel tools.
+Prototypes are typically produced from plastic bar stock via 3D-printed mold made of either plastics or aluminum, or standard hardened steel tools.
 3D laser-sintered (SLS) parts are also available.
 Depending on the material, these parts show up to 50 times less wear and facilitate as many movements as their injection-molded counterparts.
-For more information, please see the following igus® custom services: custom parts service, custom injection molding, , machined parts.
-Learn more about the top 5 reasons to use plastic bearings in automobiles below.
+For more information, please see the following igus® custom services: custom parts service, custom injection molding, 3D printed parts service, machined parts.

-Electrophoretic painting processes (e-coating) require high temperatures for curing (up to 320°F or 160°C) resulting in thermal recalibration by which the bearing material (if necessary, electrically conductive) aligns with its surrounding components, also referred to as .
+Electrophoretic painting processes (e-coating) require high temperatures for curing (up to 320°F or 160°C) resulting in thermal recalibration by which the bearing material (if necessary, electrically conductive) aligns with its surrounding components, also referred to as tolerance compensation.